RomanIakovlev/timeshape/doc/Architecture.md

     * run `core/test` to execute the tests, they should pass.
     * run `testApp/run` to run the test app.
 It will query the data for one time zone and print the memory usage.
     * run `core/publishLocal` if you've made local modifications and want to use the modified version in your program.
+    It will publish to the “local” [Ivy repository](https://www.scala-sbt.org/1.x/docs/Publishing.html#Publishing+locally).
+    By default, this is at `$HOME/.ivy2/local/`.
+    * run `core/publishM2` Similar to publishLocal, publishM2 task will publish the user’s Maven local repository.
+    This is at the location specified by `$HOME/.m2/settings.xml` or at `$HOME/.m2/repository/` by default.
+    Another sbt build would require `Resolver.mavenLocal` to resolve out of it.

-    Version must be set to snapshot for this to work best.
+Version must be set to `snapshot` for local publication to work best.

 ## Memory usage
 The `testApp` project provides memory usage estimate by using [JOL](http://openjdk.java.net/projects/code-tools/jol/).